kannankvs/md2/HOWTO_Commit_a_code_in_github.md

  11. **Raising the pull request.**
      Now goto your forked page in your repository list.
 A new button will be enables to create pull request.
 Click the button to create the pull request.
 Add the required commits in the description.
-This will help the reviewer to understand more about the change made.
+This will help the reviewer to understand more about the change made.  (make this more descriptive)

+ 12. Hint - some changes modify test files. and check in interfaces.j2

+ 13. PR followup - build failed - review followup and update.

+Command sequence

+exampel sonic buildimage